Vivek Tankha: Career

-Vivek Tankha was one of the youngest Advocate Generals of Madhya Pradesh (16 February 1999 to 15 November 2003) Tankha was Designated Senior Advocate by the Full Court of the High Court in 1999.
+Vivek Tankha was one of the youngest Advocate Generals of Madhya Pradesh (16 February 1999 to 15 November 2003).
+Tankha was Designated Senior Advocate by the Full Court of the High Court in 1999.
 He was also the first lawyer from Madhya Pradesh to have been appointed Additional Solicitor General of India.
-He had played a major role in resolving disputes between Madhya Pradesh and Chhattisgarh after the latter was created in November 2000.
-Tankha has been representing the Whistle blower in Vypam Scam Case of Madhya Pradesh.
 He is also Chairman at Legal Department of AICC.
 K C Mittal is Secretary Legal Department of AICC.